Are you wondering how to enroll in school in Hawaii?

 Moving to Hawaii didn’t end the Moving:

-As I write this post, it has been a little over one year since we moved to Kauai and I’ve moved 3 times: from 1 month rental to 6 month rental to now a rental with a 1 year lease.
+As of the writing of this post, it had been a little over one year since we moved to Kauai and I’ve moved 3 times: from 1 month rental to 6 month rental to now a rental with a 1 year lease.

 I added this heading because I now have also had the pleasure of finding out how to withdraw a child from one school and getting her into a new school.

 When I found out I had to move in April, I was challenged with finding a new home that was in the same area we were living and I started looking island wide.
 My additional challenge is that I have two pets ( 1 dog,1 cat) and needed to find someone comfortable with a big dog.